Skip to main content

 If budget is your primary constraint, the Coway AP-1512HH at $160 is the smartest buy.
 It has been a best-seller for years for good reason: it is reliable, quiet, effective, and the cheapest to buy upfront.
 The lack of WiFi is its only real weakness, and many buyers consider that a non-issue.

-The Winix 5500-2 earns its spot if odor control is your priority.
-PlasmaWave is a genuine differentiator for kitchens, pet owners, and anyone dealing with chemical off-gassing.
-Its three-year cost of ownership is actually the lowest of the three.
+The Winix 5510 earns its spot if odor control is your priority.
+PlasmaWave is a genuine differentiator for kitchens, pet owners, and anyone dealing with chemical off-gassing, and the 5510 now adds WiFi.
+Be aware that it is the loudest at top speed and, with its $80-a-year Filter Q, the most expensive of the three to run over time, so you are paying for odor performance rather than low operating cost.

 For head-to-head comparisons between specific pairs, see our Levoit Core 400S vs Winix 5500-2 and Winix 5500-2 vs Coway AP-1512HH breakdowns.